mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/readme.md

 ```

 When calling your code with these values you should have a `current_health` between 150 and 200 depending on how much was blocked by Grace.

+**Stretch challenge:** Think about the math here...🤔 If a hero takes 50 points but their defenses only come up with high numbers, remember the values generated are random, it's possible for a damage to add points to `current_helth`!

+For example:

+- Our example hero has a current health of 200
+- Imagine they have armor with a value of 70
+- Now imagine they are attacked for 50 points
+- Imagine armor generated a defense of 62 (its random)
+- Calculate the damage as 50 - 62 = -12
+- Now subtract the damage from current health and we get 200 - -12 = 212 (remember if you subtract a negative number you're adding)

+The stretch goal here is to handle this situation.
+The easy solution is to ignore damage when it is less than 0.
+But you might think of other solutions.

 # Are You still conscious?